 Prescription drugs have provided enormous relief and have improved the quality of life for millions.
-Unfortunately, as with any medication, there’s bad to go along with the good.
-Sometimes prescription drug use can lead to painful addictions.
-And when it does, it’s time to consider entering a prescription drug addiction treatment program.
+Unfortunately, as with any medication, there is bad to go along with the good.
+Sometimes prescription drug use can lead to painful addictions, and when it does, it is time to consider entering a prescription drug addiction treatment program.

 Treatment for addiction aims to provide medical and psychological support and guidance to chart a path toward sobriety.
-This support is critical because the dynamics of addiction are often too much for individuals to deal with on their own, so professional help is critical.
+The dynamics of addiction are often too much for individuals to deal with on their own, so professional help is critical.

-The problem of prescription drug addiction is widespread.
-It happens for some of the most normal reasons you can imagine.
+The problem of prescription drug addiction is widespread, and it.
+It happens for some of the most common reasons you can imagine.
 According to the National Institute on Drug Abuse, young people struggling with addiction cite a desire to lose weight, feel better, relieve pain, and relax as some of their motivations.

-The problem is that once prescription drug use becomes an addiction, it’s very hard to reverse course.
-The ingestion of prescription drugs sparks chemical changes in the brain.
-The body literally becomes dependent on the drugs in order to function.
+The problem is that once prescription drug use becomes an addiction, it is tough to reverse course.
+The ingestion of prescription drugs sparks chemical changes in the brain, and the body becomes dependent on the drugs to function.

 According to the National Survey of Drug Use and Health, an estimated 2 million people abuse prescription drugs in some form each year.
-The problem causes the worst pain.
-About 15,000 people die each year from overdosing on prescription drugs.
+The problem causes the worst pain, and about 15,000 people die each year from overdosing on prescription drugs.
 If you are struggling with addiction, seek help from a residential addiction treatment program at Atlanta Detox Center.

 Symptoms of Prescription Drug Addiction

 Prescription drug addiction knows no boundaries, reaching all age groups and socio-economic backgrounds.
-It follows a variety of pathways — “borrowing” drugs from a friend to address chronic pain, for instance, or simply taking drugs for the purposes of getting high.
+It follows a variety of pathways—obtaining drugs from a friend to address chronic pain, for instance, or simply taking drugs for the purposes of getting high.
 It can also happen in due course, following medical procedures that require pain relief.

 The symptoms of abuse may be different depending on the type of medication being used.
-For instance, according to the Mayo Clinic, signs of abuse of prescription opioid painkillers include:
+For instance, signs of prescription opioid painkiller abuse include:

 - Mental fog or confusion